mindcomputing/knowledge-rest-api/README.md

 ```

 ### Helping with development
-This code may be found on several git servers, however, if you have additions, please submit them as pull requests to to https://github.com/OSEHRA/isaac-rest-api/pulls
+Please submit enhancements as pull requests to to https://github.com/mindcomputing/knowledge-rest-api/pulls

 ### Bug tracker
-You may file bugs at https://github.com/OSEHRA/isaac-rest-api/issues
+You may file bugs at https://github.com/mindcomputing/knowledge-rest-api/issues

 ### To enable reading content from an additional maven repo during a bitbucket pipelines run, set the environment variables:
 ```